 And yet each year, each administration and each "crisis," Americans voluntarily and enthusiastically relinquish more and more control to a corrupt, bloated government that can't even manage it's own affairs, much less ours.

-At this point, the federal government has become little more than a glorified welfare / jobs program, a place increasingly used to hide degenerates and a non-productive workforce while somehow remaining solvent solely on the backs of the country's dwindling supply of producers.
+At this point, the federal government has become little more than a glorified welfare / jobs program, a place increasingly used to hide degenerates and an exploding non-productive class of workers while somehow remaining solvent solely on the backs of the country's dwindling supply of producers.
 Having dismantled small business (and attempting to cripple it further with inflation), government leadership is just about the only place left where older Americans past retirement age can still find work in this country (besides Walmart).
-As a result, new opinion polls from the government's own (compromised) surveys from Gallup hint of the ominous conditionsthat might befall us if a political pivot was not in the works...
+As a result, new opinion polls from the government's own (compromised) surveys from Gallup hint of the ominous conditions that might befall us if a political pivot was not in the works...